Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 const newInviteP = aliceSeat.makeFirstOffer();
 ```

-She then spreads the invite widely.
-Bob hears about Alice's
-contract and he to look up the invite to see if it matches Alice's claims.
+She then sends the invite to Bob and he looks up the invite to see if it matches Alice's claims.

 ```js
 const inviteAssay = zoe.getInviteAssay();